 These FCPA violations can take a different form compared to other industries.
 Rather than bribing officials to influence a contract award, financial institutions will instead create practices that allow for the unfair hiring of relatives and friends of foreign officials in an effort to win business, strictly violating the FCPA.

-For example, in 2016 JPMorgan agreed to pay a total of $264 million in sanctions as a result of the firm’s hiring practices.
-In this case, the hiring program, called “Sons and Daughters Program”, at JPMorgan’s Hong Kong-based subsidiary would bypass the normal hiring process when the job candidates were referred by client executives and influential government officials.
-The investigation found that total of 100 candidates during a seven year period were handed well-paying positions at the request of foreign government officials in exchange for business deals that totaled $100 million in revenues to JPMorgan.
+For example, in 2016, JPMorgan agreed to pay $264 million in sanctions as a result of the firm’s hiring practices.
+In this case, the hiring program at JPMorgan’s Hong Kong-based subsidiary called the “Sons and Daughters Program,” would bypass the normal hiring process when the job candidates were referred by client executives and influential government officials.
+The investigation found that 100 candidates during a seven-year period were handed well-paying positions at the request of foreign government officials in exchange for business deals that totaled $100 million in revenues to JPMorgan.

 In a more recent case, Deutsche Bank AG paid more than $16 million after the SEC found that the bank had hired relatives of foreign government officials in both the Asia-Pacific region and Russia to gain investment business deals.
 Deutsche Bank would not only falsify their books and records to hide their illegal hiring practices, but would also falsify some of the qualifications and abilities of the referral hires.

 FCPA violations are not limited to a financial institution’s hiring practices.
 Another violation involves business with sovereign wealth funds (SWFs), employees of which are considered foreign officials under the FCPA.
-In 2016 Och-Ziff Capital Management agreed to pay a total of $412.1 million when it was found that they had paid bribes of more than $3 million to Libyan government officials in order to secure a $300 million investment by the Libyan Investment Authority (Libya’s SWF).
+In 2016 Och-Ziff Capital Management agreed to pay $412.1 million for paying bribes of more than $3 million to Libyan government officials in order to secure a $300 million investment by the Libyan Investment Authority (Libya’s SWF).

 These hiring practices and bribery schemes committed by international financial institutions create an unfair and unethical playing field, making it difficult for qualified individuals and businesses to compete.
 Whistleblowers can play a critical role in maintaining the proper compliance of corrupt financial institutions while protecting consumers, businesses, and capable job candidates.